AshaNarayana/MLP_Assignment/README.md

     .
-    ├── datasets                       % Directory containing the provided datset ├── preprocessing                  % Small piece of code for testing preprocessing ├── results                        % Results from the experiments └── src
+    ├── datasets                       % Directory containing the provided datset ├── preprocessing                  % Small piece of code to test the preprocessing ├── results                        % Contains the results from the experiments └── src
-        ├── classifiers                 % Base structure for the MLP └── experiments                 % All the experiment files
+        ├── classifiers                 % Base structure for the MLPs ├── experiments                 % The experiment files
+        └── plots                       % Small piece of code to plot results

-## Experiments
+## Experiments and Results

 All the experiment files output their corresponding results in a .csv file; these files are named as reports.
-The history result files contain the messages sent in MATLAB's command window when that experiment was running.
+Moreover, the history result files contain the messages sent in MATLAB's command window when that experiment was running.
+We have also added some plots for the fine-tuning process for each configuration.